 3. Appropriate Use and Storage of Equipment

 Knowing how to properly use tools and equipment is imperative to your personal safety.
 And it is just as important to know how to properly store the equipment.
 Improperly storing and using equipment in a manner that it’s not meant to be used can result in avoidable injuries and the damaging of much-needed equipment.
+Keep PPE in a safe place where it can be easily located and is secure, such as in a PPE storage cabinet like those found here.

 4. Proper Clothing